-(c) Initial Pretrial Order by Conference.
+- (c) Initial Pretrial Order by Conference.
 If the parties are unable to reach agreement on a discovery plan and therefore submit separate Rule 26(f) Reports (LR16.3), they shall appear for the scheduled initial pretrial conference.
 Each party shall personally appear or be represented by an attorney who has full authority to bind the party on the matters for discussion at the conference.
-After hearing from the parties, the court will enter an initial pretrial order that will control the conduct of the litigation.

-(d) Initial Pretrial Order Upon the Joint Rule 26(f) Report.
-If the parties reach agreement on a discovery plan and submit a joint Rule 26(f) Report, the court will enter an order on the basis of the proposed plan as submitted or as modified by the court.-The parties shall submit to the clerk sufficient copies of the joint Report so that all parties can receive a copy after approval by the court.
+After hearing from the parties, the court will enter an initial pretrial order that will control the conduct of the litigation. - (d) Initial Pretrial Order Upon the Joint Rule 26(f) Report.
+If the parties reach agreement on a discovery plan and submit a joint Rule 26(f) Report, the court will enter an order on the basis of the proposed plan as submitted or as modified by the court.
 The court may, on its own motion, modify the plan if it finds in its discretion that the plan provides for an excessive amount of discovery or the parties selection of a case management track under LR26.1 is unreasonable.
-The scheduled initial pretrial conference is automatically canceled upon the submission to the court of the joint Rule 26(f) Report.

-(e) Discovery with Respect to Expert Witnesses.
+The scheduled initial pretrial conference is automatically canceled upon the submission to the court of the joint Rule 26(f) Report. - (e) Discovery with Respect to Expert Witnesses.
 The initial pretrial order, whether based upon a joint Rule 26(f) Report or a conference following the filing of separate reports, shall provide that discovery with respect to experts be conducted within the discovery period established in the case.
 The order shall set the date on which disclosure of expert information under Fed.R.Civ.P.
 26(a)(2) must be made.